 Taking a Taxi in Yerevan

 If you want to download an app, you can try Taxi GG, which comes highly recommended by my local friend in Yerevan.
-But, I had issues downloading due to the number I was trying to use with it.
+Or Yandex taxi.
 Uber does not work in Armenia currently.

 Travel Tips for the Tbilisi to Yerevan Bus Ride